Tim Anderson (baseball): Professional career

-Minor leagues (2013–2016)
+Chicago White Sox

+Draft and minor leagues

 The Chicago White Sox selected Anderson in the first round, with the 17th overall selection, in the 2013 MLB draft.
 Anderson opted to sign with the White Sox, rather than enroll at UAB, for a signing bonus of $2,164,000.
-Though expected to make his professional debut with the Bristol White Sox of the Rookie-level Appalachian League, the White Sox assigned Anderson to the Kannapolis Intimidators of the Class A South Atlantic League instead.
+Though expected to make his professional debut with the Bristol White Sox of the Rookie-level Appalachian League, the White Sox assigned Anderson to the Kannapolis Intimidators of the Single–A South Atlantic League instead, a higher level than rookie ball.
 He batted .277 with one home run, 21 RBIs, and 24 stolen bases in 68 games for Kannapolis.

-In 2014, Anderson began the season with the Winston-Salem Dash of the Class A-Advanced Carolina League.
+In 2014, Anderson began the season with the Winston-Salem Dash of the High–A Carolina League.
 He broke his wrist in late June, requiring surgery.
 In 68 games, Anderson had a .297 batting average, six home runs, and 10 stolen bases.
 He also committed 31 errors.
-When he returned in August, the White Sox promoted him to the Birmingham Barons of the Class AA Southern League, where he batted .364 in 10 games.
+When he returned in August, the White Sox promoted him to the Birmingham Barons of the Double–A Southern League, where he batted .364 in 10 games.
 The White Sox assigned Anderson to the Glendale Desert Dogs of the Arizona Fall League after the regular season.

 The White Sox invited Anderson to spring training in 2015.
-He spent the season with Birmingham, and he batted .312 with five home runs and 49 stolen bases, while on defense he committed 25 errors.
-Invited to spring training again in 2016, the White Sox assigned him to the Charlotte Knights of the Class AAA International League at the beginning of the season.
+He spent the season with Birmingham, batting .312 with five home runs and 49 stolen bases, while also committing 25 errors.
+Invited to spring training again in 2016, the White Sox assigned him to the Charlotte Knights of the Triple–A International League at the beginning of the season.
 In 55 games for Charlotte, Anderson batted .304 with four home runs, 20 RBIs, and 11 stolen bases.

-Chicago White Sox (2016–present)

-2016–2018
+Major leagues

+2016–2019

 On June 10, 2016, the White Sox designated Jimmy Rollins for assignment and promoted Anderson to the major leagues.
 Anderson made his MLB debut that day, hitting a double off of Ian Kennedy of the Kansas City Royals in his first at bat.
-Anderson batted .283 with nine home runs in 99 games for the White Sox.
+In the 2016 season, Anderson batted .283 with nine home runs in 99 games for the White Sox.

-Before the 2017 season, Anderson signed a six-year contract worth $25 million, with two club options for the 2023 and 2024 seasons.
+Before the 2017 season, Anderson signed a six-year contract worth $25 million, with club options for both the 2023 and 2024 seasons.
 He struggled in April 2017, batting .204 and striking out 24 times in 22 games.
 For the 2017 season, Anderson batted .257/.276/.402, walked in 2.1% of his at bats (the lowest percentage in the major leagues), and had the lowest walks-per-strikeout ratio in the majors (0.08).
 On defense, he led the major leagues in errors, with 28, and in fielding errors (with 16) and throwing errors (with 12).

-In 2018, Anderson had a .240 batting average with 20 home runs and 26 stolen bases.
-On defense, he tied for the major league lead in throwing errors, with 12.